 The hidden cost of delays is equally significant.
 A Gartner survey of facility managers reported that painting‑related disruptions (noise, odor, blocked access) caused tenant satisfaction to drop 18% during projects.
 Contractors who prioritize minimal disruption—by working nights or sectioning off areas—reduce that drop to just 3–4%.
 That's a retention metric worth paying for.

-Step 5: Visit an Active Site.
-Ask to walk a project they're currently working on.
-Look for neatness, safety compliance (hard hats, caution tape), and how they interact with occupants.
-A clean, respectful crew is a sign of professionalism.
+Ask to walk a site they’re currently working on.
+Look for neatness, safety equipment (hard hats, caution tape), and how crews interact with building occupants.
+A respectful, organized team is a top indicator of professionalism.

-For a deeper look at preparation best practices, read
+For a deeper dive into preparation standards, read our

 Comparison of Commercial Painting Contractor Types